 From climate change to the trade deficit, here’s how data collected by the U.S. and Chinese governments highlight the complexity of the U.S.-China relationship.

-Last week Trump signed two executive orders aimed at reducing the trade deficit with China, by enforcing U.S. anti-dumping laws.
-The gap is currently $347 billion — just 20 years ago it was zero.
+The trade deficit the U.S. has with China is currently $347 billion — just 20 years ago it was zero.

 In the chart below, the space between the green and brown lines shows you the trade gap.